Virtualaw · How the System Works

 The first meeting is booked.
 The matter is active.
 The relationship has officially started.

 The matter is now open in the system.
 The client contact record is fully tagged, sequenced, and flagged as active.
-The pipeline that started with a single phone call, form submission, or contact has reached its endpoint.
+The pipeline that started with a single phone call, form submission, or website contact has reached its endpoint.

 What the pipeline delivers